fuglaro/filet-wm/README.md

   * Vertical monitors follow a similar tiling layout but flipped with rows instead of columns.
   * -code- fx,fy,fw,fh just becomes "intended" size.
 * Alt.shift + Tab behaviour comes back as Win.shift + Tab, and existing shortcut stack lifts through same layer.
 This leaves the Launcher shortcut moving to Win+Esc, and Terminal launcher being Win+Alt+Esc.
-* Incorporate basic power off command so all keyboard shortcuts don't need recreating for one plus, just the ones edited.
 * Tile shortcut - Win + backspace
 * After closing a window, next window selection should fall back through the layers, not just the stack.